-World Enough, my gritty urban noir, is a departure from the above in that it is my first mystery with no cats.
-Toggling between the punk rock scene of ’80s Boston and the slick modern city of twenty years later,
+World Enough, my new gritty urban noir, is a departure for me in that it is my first mystery with no cats.
+Toggling between the punk rock scene of ’80s Boston and the slick modern city of twenty years later, this psychological suspense novel explores the mysteries of memory, nostalgia, and regret.

-The Blackie & Care mystery series features Care, a homeless teen, and is narrated by Blackie, her feline companion.
+The Blackie & Care mystery series is the darkest of my cat mysteries.
+This chat noir series features Care, a homeless teen, and is narrated by Blackie, her feline companion, as the navigate a dystopian city.
 Books in order, by Severn House U.S. pub dates, are The Ninth Life (2016) and As Dark As My Fur (2017).
 The third book, Cross My Path, will be published in 2018.

 The Theda Krakow mystery series features a freelance rock music critic and her cat.
 The books also address such animal issues as hoarding and puppy/kitten mills.
 Books in order, by original Poisoned Pen Press publication date: Mew is for Murder (2005), Cattery Row (2006), Cries and Whiskers (2007), and Probable Claws (2009).
 Click on the covers below for excerpts and additional information.